Alice Gast: Pay and expenses

+Personal life and death

+Gast was married to Bradley J. Askins, a computer scientist.
+They had two children, Rebecca and David.
+Gast died from pancreatic cancer at home in Carperby, North Yorkshire, on October 27, 2025, at the age of 67.

-Awards and achievements
+Awards and honors

 In recognition of her achievements, Gast has received numerous awards and honors including the NAS Award for Initiatives in Research, the Colburn Award of the American Institute of Chemical Engineers, the Camille and Henry Dreyfus Teacher Scholar Award and a Guggenheim Fellowship.
 In 1998 she received the Humboldt Research Award.
 She was elected as a member into the National Academy of Engineering in 2001 for contributions to the understanding of the structure of complex fluids, especially polymeric and electro-rheological fluids, and to engineering education.
 She was also elected a member of the American Academy of Arts and Sciences in 2002.
 She was named an AAAS Fellow in early 2007.

 In October, 2008, Gast was named one of the top 100 "Modern Era" engineers in the country, under the category of "Leadership" by the American Institute of Chemical Engineers.

 In 2017 she became a Fellow of The City and Guilds of London Institute.

 In June 2010, Gast received an honorary degree from the University of Western Ontario at their 295th Convocation.
 She also has received honorary degrees from Notre Dame, the Universiti Teknologi Malaysia, and the University of Pierre and Marie Curie.
 In 2017 she received an honorary professorship from Tsinghua University.

 In 2019 Gast was elected a Fellow of the Royal Academy of Engineering (FREng).